SAP-samples/teched2025-AD161/exercises/ex2/README.md

 # Exercise 2 - Build CAP app xtravels

-In this exercise, we will create a second CAP app called xtravels.
+In this exercise, you will create a second CAP app called xtravels.
 It is a travel agency app, where you can book travels and flights. xtravels will consume the flights masterdata provided by the xflights app.
-This time, we don't build the application from scratch, but start with an almost complete app.
-The only thing that is missing is the master-data entities `Flights` and `Supplements`, which we will get by importing the API package provided in the previous exercise.
+This time, you don't build the application from scratch, but start with an almost complete app.
+The only thing that is missing is the master-data entities `Flights` and `Supplements`, which you will get by importing the API package provided in the previous exercise.